shantanuprx/pereassognment/README.md

    e.
 Userservice
    f.
 Orderservice.
    g. you can setup catalogserivce as well but implementation for elastic search is not available as of now
+9. Start apispecservice in your local and check "http://localhost:9999/swagger-ui/index.html#/" for  api specs.
+Also you can import postman collection to make calls.

+Note:- There is no direct registration for admin users as of now.
+So just register a user and update the role in DB as 'ADMIN', to make the user admin.